Rape message left in university bathroom

 The university said it had been removed and an investigation had been opened.

+A spokesperson said: "Our security team will speak with police once we've gathered evidence through investigation to see if they believe a crime has been committed."

-Victoria Kaye posted the picture on Twitter and asked: "What the hell is this doing in one of the University of Nottingham Florence Boot Halls shared bathroom?
+Posting the picture on Twitter, @victoriakayexo asked: "What the hell is this doing in one of the University of Nottingham Florence Boot Halls shared bathroom?

 "This is disgusting.
 What is wrong with people."